JohnSmith-Defender/smart-funds-v3/README.md

 2) Make flexible deposit (not only ETH)

 NOTE
-getBestPriceSimple - not take into account Bancor new assest especialy in Ropsten
+getBestPriceSimple - not take into account Bancor new assest especialy in Ropsten Make paraswap mosk with get price from Bancor
+Write contract wit method getBestPriceSimple
 ```